VACEfron/VACEfron/README.md

 ### Hi.

 I'm a Dutch-Armenian developer and 3rd year IT student.
-I spend most of my time coding in C# and usually working on my [Discord bot](https://konek0.nl/) plus some other projects when I'm inspired.

 ### Things I work with
 Warning: Proficiency possibly limited.